jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/Update multiple records in a single REST call.md

     type: string
     location: body
     required: false
-#Define the customer data that must be updated in the record in the REST Service
+# Define the customer data to be updated in the record in the REST Service.
 inputTransform: |
   {
     "custId": id,